evhub/coconut/DOCS.md

 Coconut's `map`, `zip`, `filter`, `reversed`, and `enumerate` objects are enhanced versions of their Python equivalents that support:

+- The ability to be iterated over multiple times if the underlying iterators can be iterated over multiple times.
+  - _Note: This can lead to different behavior between Coconut built-ins and Python built-ins.
+Use `py_` versions if the Python behavior is necessary._
 - `reversed`
 - `repr`
 - Optimized normal (and iterator) indexing/slicing (`map`, `zip`, `reversed`, and `enumerate` but not `filter`).
 - `len` (all but `filter`) (though `bool` will still always yield `True`).
-- The ability to be iterated over multiple times if the underlying iterators can be iterated over multiple times.
 - [PEP 618](https://www.python.org/dev/peps/pep-0618) `zip(..., strict=True)` support on all Python versions.
 - Added `strict=True` support to `map` as well (enforces that iterables are the same length in the multi-iterable case; uses `zip` under the hood such that errors will show up as `zip(..., strict=True)` errors).
 - Added attributes which subclasses can make use of to get at the original arguments to the object: